Glossary of terms

 A context tag is a string used to identify an application configuration.

 Concatenative Prompt Recording.
-Technique in which audio prompt recording files are designated to be concatenated (played consecutively, in a specified sequence) to form speech output.
+Technique in which audio prompt recording files are designated to be concatenated (played consecutively, in a specified sequence) to form output that sounds natural for the specified language.
 Typically, this involves the recording of a voice talent saying particular word sequences or phrases that will later be spliced together.
+Support for dynamic concatenated audio recordings is limited to these languages: English (Australia), English (United Kingdom), English (United States), French (Canada), German (Germany), Portuguese (Brazil), and Spanish (Latin America).
 Available to Mix projects with channels that support the Audio Script modality.

 A data pack is a set of data files that are used to configure the Krypton recognition engine and the Nuance Text Processing Engine (NTpE) for a particular language.
 The data pack consists of an acoustic model, language model, parameter files, and other configuration files.

 Interaction between a user and a client application.
 A single unit of interaction or single transaction is often referred to as a dialog state.

 Logical flow of the client application, including various dialog states, primary paths of informational exchanges, transaction outcomes, and decision logic.
 In Mix.dialog a dialog flow comprises nodes that perform operations such as prompting the user, collecting and evaluating a response, retrieving information from a backend system, or transferring the user to a live agent for assistance.

 Method used to clarify when the recognized item has more than one possible meaning.

 Domain language model

 The Krypton engine uses domain language models to identify the words and phrases most likely spoken by users of your application.
 Domain language models are overlaid on the factory or base data pack Krypton uses to provide a vocabulary for the application.
 You generate these custom models from training data that is representative of your application.